devgiants/memory/README.md

 ## TODO
 Tons of things stay untouched :
 - Create a dedicated test database
+- Enhance tests
+- Make an Angular front-end :)
+- Creates history for each iteration
+- ...